Kentucky watches for surging rivers to recede so widespread cleanup can begin

-FRANKFORT, Ky. — (AP) — After days of unrelenting downpours swelled rivers to near record levels across Kentucky, residents closely monitored waterways for signs they had crested, but freezing temperatures forecast for Tuesday could complicate any cleanup efforts.
+FRANKFORT, Ky. — (AP) — After days of unrelenting downpours swelled rivers to near record levels across Kentucky, residents closely monitored waterways Tuesday for signs they had crested, but freezing temperatures could complicate any cleanup efforts.

-Freeze warnings were in effect until early Tuesday for western Kentucky, along with parts of Illinois, Indiana and Missouri, with temperatures potentially dropping as low as 28 degrees (minus 2.2 Celsius), according to the National Weather Service.
+Freeze warnings were in effect into Tuesday morning in much of Kentucky, along with parts of Illinois, Indiana and Missouri, with temperatures dipping below freezing in some places, according to the National Weather Service.
+A freeze watch has been issued for Tuesday night into Wednesday morning with subfreezing temperatures possible, down to the low 20s in some places.

 “This is going to be a dangerous night where temperatures fall, where it gets potentially below freezing, so if you’re somewhere that’s very wet, if you’re trying to ride this out in a home that’s had water, tonight could raise concerns of hypothermia,” Kentucky Gov. Andy Beshear said during a news conference Monday, urging residents to find a safe place to stay.